Places API

 The search_type

-parameter is used to form the search result.
-The most commonly used algorithms for a search result generation are described below, the full list of algorithms can be found in the API reference.
+The most commonly used search types are described below.
+The full list of search types can be found in the API reference.

 Search with an expansion